 Download free JEE Main 2021 Question Paper Solutions to ace your exams on covering Physics, Chemistry, and Mathematics.
 We have curated a list of memory-based questions and these will aid you in preparing and checking the marks efficiently for the exam held in a very short span of time.
 We have provided a detailed explanation of each question in JEE Main 2021 Question Paper Solutions.
 These materials are easily available and you may download these materials for free in PDF format.
 Hope the solutions that we provide for JEE Main 2021 Question Paper Solutions help you in your preparation.

-JEE Main 2021 February (Session 1) Question Paper Solutions
+Marking Scheme of the JEE Main 2021 Question Paper

 JEE Main 2021 February session is being conducted now (Feb 23 - 26) across the nation.
 Hence the official version of the JEE Main 2021 question paper will be released after the completion of the exam by the National Testing Agency (NTA).
 The official authority will publish the papers online on their official website.
 Not only that, but the official answer key of the JEE Main 2021 question paper will also be released within the two days of the exam.